top of page

 Introduction

-Crib Notes Choir is committed to respecting the privacy and confidentiality of all members, including both adults and children, and complies with the General Data Protection Regulation (GDPR).
+Crib Notes Choir is committed to respecting the privacy and confidentiality of all members, including vulnerable adults and children connected to the choir.
+We comply with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
 This policy outlines how the choir collects, stores, and shares personal information, ensuring that data is handled lawfully, fairly, and transparently.

 Purpose of the Policy